Polk County Iowa First OWI Attorney

 The court can choose to offer you a deferred judgment for your first OWI charge unless you aren’t eligible.

-You aren’t eligible for a deferred judgment if you’ve lost your license in the last twelve years for an OWI, if your OWI caused an accident or injury, if you’ve had two deferred judgments already, if you blew over a .15, or if you refused a DUI test.
+You aren’t eligible for a deferred judgment if you’ve lost your license in the last twelve years for an OWI, if you hurt anyone other than yourself, if you’ve had two deferred judgments already, if you blew over a .15, or if you refused a DUI test.

 We can help you figure out what to do about your OWI 1st offense in Des Moines, Polk County, Ankeny, Ames, Johnston, West Des Moines, Waukee, Saylorville, Bondurant, Altoona, Clive, Grimes, Pleasant Hill, Story County, Boone County, Marshall County, Dallas County, Jasper County, Madison County, Warren County, Marion County, Wapello County, Davis County, Ottumwa, Bloomfield, Iowa City, Council Bluffs, and the rest of Iowa.